 This is not your average pick 'n' mix of highly coloured sweeties or candies you find in supermarkets.
 This is a collection of handmade specialities of France's best confectionary from all regions.

-While there are many more candy stores around Paris (Swedish Karamell, La Cure Gourmande, Confiserie en Gros Dupleix), I'm concentrating on the artisan shops.
-Here is where old fashioned sweets are presented like a candy museum.
+While there are many more candy stores around Paris (Swedish Karamell, La Cure Gourmande, Confiserie en Gros Dupleix), I'm concentrating on the more traditional artisan shops.

-- For chocolate candies, head to the oldest sweet shop in France, À la Mère de Famille, with the original boutique in rue du Faubourg Montmartre (there are many).
+For chocolate candies, head to the oldest sweet shop in France, À la Mère de Famille, with the original boutique in rue du Faubourg Montmartre (there are many).
 Try 'les toucans' - chocolate praline cylinders with various seeds (sesame is top), mendiants, les rochers, orangettes and chocolate covered marshmallows.

-- More about this historical shop's specialities on my chocolate online tour of Montmartre;
+on my chocolate online tour of Montmartre.

-- 'Les Bonbons' on rue Bréa in Montparnasse (Paris 6th) near the Luxembourg gardens.
+'Les Bonbons' on rue Bréa in Montparnasse (Paris 6th) near the Luxembourg gardens.
 This is a tiny shop that specialises in candies in pretty tins, many antique, plus more regional varieties that evoke the treats that many (great) grandparents would recognise.
 For more, read Carol Gillot's article on Les Bonbons at ParisBreakfasts.

 So let's get into some of the most popular candies in France at le Bonbon au Palais.